lambdaclass/concrete/ROADMAP.md

     timings and Phase 6C shadow invalidation traces for no-op, private-body, public-interface, proof/contract, policy, and target edits; those traces are the workload-derived input to Phase 8.5, not a cache implementation here.
+    If the external-validation trial finds manual proof authoring too costly, this artifact must also run the exact narrow Phase 9 #14a synthesis probe selected by the gate, preserve its transcript and review-cost measurements, and record the final GO/NO decision consumed by the Phase 8.5 trigger.
+It may not silently broaden that probe into the general synthesis roadmap.

 ## Phase 8.5 / 8B: Incremental Compiler Driver And Artifact Reuse